-This manual is designed to assist the original equipment manufacturer (OEM) during the integration of the C-20 and C-30 OEM lasers.
-It contains information on installation.
+This manual is designed to assist the original equipment manufacturer (OEM) during the integration of the C-40 OEM laser.
+It contains information about the performance and operation of the laser as well as installation and control methods.

 Figure 3-1.
-C-20 and C-30 Air-Cooled Lasers
+C-40 Air-Cooled Laser